 Specific pre- and co-requisites for each course are listed in the course descriptions.

-EDCP 100 First Year Seminar CM Any communication course IS 124 Introduction to Computer Graphics THEA 103 Beginning Acting THEA 115 Stagecraft THEA 116 Script Analysis THEA 121 Introduction to Theatre THEA 203 Acting II THEA 204 Improvisational Theatre THEA 210 Acting for the Camera THEA 215-218 Theatre Practicum (choose 3 of 4 different courses) THEA 215 Theatre Practicum: Set Design and Construction THEA 216 Theatre Practicum: Scene Painting and Props THEA 217 Theatre Practicum: Stage Lighting and Sound THEA 218 Theatre Practicum: Costuming THEA 224 Play Performance THEA 240 Theatre History I THEA 241 Theatre History II THEA 270 Voice for the Actor THEA 275 Theatre Movement THEA 301 Acting III THEA 310 Acting for the Camera II ~ THEA 318 Internship THEA 320 Performing Shakespeare THEA 335 Directing THEA 370 Advanced Voice for the Actor THEA 375 Advanced Movement ~ THEA 410 Design and Collaboration ~ THEA 430 Business of Acting THEA 452 Senior Project: Theatre
+FYS 100 First Year Seminar CM Any communication course THEA 103 Beginning Acting THEA 115 Stagecraft THEA 116 Script Analysis THEA 121 Introduction to Theatre THEA 203 Acting II THEA 204 Improvisational Theatre THEA 210 Acting for the Camera THEA 215 Theatre Practicum: Set Design and Construction THEA 216 Theatre Practicum: Scene Painting and Props THEA 217 Theatre Practicum: Stage Lighting and Sound THEA 218 Theatre Practicum: Costuming THEA 224 Play Performance THEA 240 Theatre History I THEA 241 Theatre History II THEA 270 Voice for the Actor THEA 275 Theatre Movement THEA 301 Acting III THEA 310 Acting for the Camera II THEA 318 Internship THEA 320 Performing Shakespeare THEA 335 Directing THEA 370 Advanced Voice for the Actor THEA 375 Advanced Movement THEA 410 Design and Collaboration THEA 430 Business of Acting THEA 452 Senior Project: Theatre

 Tracks & Minors

-A minor in Theatre is offered.
+The minor in theatre requires successful completion of a minimum of six courses and 18 credits with an THEA prefix.
 All course prerequisites must be met to be eligible to take the selected course for a minor.
+Theatre 224 Play Performance is repeatable for credit; this course may only be counted twice toward a minor in Theatre.
 Please see an academic advisor for more information.
-Specific information regarding minor requirements may be found in the Academic Information section of the catalog.
+General guidelines regarding minors may be found in the Minors section of the catalog.

 What Can You Do With This Degree?